algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 }
 ```

 We need `t` so that the compiler stores these elements in vector registers.
-We could just update the final destinations, but, unfortunately, the compiler re-writes them back to memory, causing a slowdown (wrapping everything in `__restrict__` keywords doesn't help).
+We could just update their final destinations in `c`, but, unfortunately, the compiler re-writes them back to memory, causing a slowdown (wrapping everything in `__restrict__` keywords doesn't help).

 The rest of the implementation is straightforward.
-Similar to the previous vectorized implementation, we just allocate aligned arrays and call the kernel instead of the innermost loop:
+Similar to the previous vectorized implementation, we just move the matrices to memory-aligned arrays and call the kernel instead of the innermost loop:

 ```c++
 void matmul(const float *_a, const float *_b, float *_c, int n) {